US Diplomatic Passports Kehl

 In 1920 Kehl returned temporarily to the United States with this ordinary consular passport issued and signed by Ambassador JOHN C. GREW (see above) at the United States legation in Copenhagen, Denmark on 21st Sep 1920.
 Why no diplomatic passport was issued is unclear to me.
 However, his travel document states, “…is a Consul of the United States”.

 The next diplomatic passport is extensive and comes with plenty of visas and two sealed extension pages.
 Issued on March 3, 1921.
-It seems at this point it was not clear for which post Kehl would be designated or he had temporary assignments.
+It seems at this point it was not clear for which post he would be designated or if he had temporary assignments.

 The original record on his passport is US Consul in BERLIN, Germany.
 Another document from the US consulate in Berlin states on June 8, 1922, “…designated as American Consul in BRESLAU, Germany“.
 Further from October 26, 1923, “…as American Consul in KOVNO, Lithuania“.
 And finally again from the US Consulate Berlin that he is designated as Consul for STUTTGART, Germany.
 Further (diplomatic) visas are from Switzerland, Italy, Germany, Austria, CSSR, Poland, Lithuania, and France.
 His wife has her own passport with the same visas (not displayed).